I've never been asked it and I'm sure a lot of you dear readers have never thought of it, but what exactly is a Quark robot?

 - Paul McGann; the George Lazenby of Doctor Who.
 Hard to tell with only one outing how he would have been

-- David Tennant; good to start with but turned into a selfish bastard
+- David Tennant; good to start with but became a little selfish

 - Matt Smith; far, far too young to be the Doctor.
 His storylines were also incredibly childish.